Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 N = 4, A=10 and B=5.
 The first round will consist of two matches and will take 10 minutes to complete.
 Two teams move on to round 2 and the other two get eliminated.
 Then there is a break of 5 minutes.
 The two remaining teams compete in round 2, which lasts 10 more minutes.
 The team that wins is declared the overall winner.
 Thus the total time taken is 10+5+10=25 minutes.

 Can you help the organizers determine how long the event will take to finish?

+DAY 19:
+Test Score
+In a test, there are N problems, each carrying X marks.
+In each problem, Chef either received X marks or 0 marks.
+Determine whether is it possible for Chef to achieve exactly Y marks.